 Leaving the Scene of an Accident/Hit and Run

 When any kind of motor vehicle accident occurs, state traffic laws require the drivers involved to follow certain procedures immediately after the incident.
+Generally, those involved in an accident must stay at the scene immediately after it occurs, get medical help for anyone in need, and wait for police to arrive.
+But it really depends on the facts in the case.
 In most states, the specific procedure that must be followed depends on whether the accident:

 - Caused injuries to others (i.e. another driver, a passenger, or a pedestrian); or

 - Resulted in a person's death (i.e. another driver, a passenger, or a pedestrian).